johnmn3/cljs-thread/README.md

 ;:i 2
 ;=> :starting-dbg
 ```
-`dbg` is a convenience macro for shipping a form to a `:repl-sync` node that is constantly listening for new forms to evaluate for the purpose of debugging. `break` stops the execution from running further than a particular location in the code.
-It takes an optional form that defines _when_ the `break` should actually stop execution.
-Upon entering the break, the debugger enters a sub-loop, waiting for forms that can inspect the local variables in the context of the `break`.
+`dbg` is a convenience macro for sending a form to a debug worker that is constantly listening for new forms to evaluate for the purpose of debugging. `break` stops the execution from running beyond a particular location in the code.
+It also takes an optional form that defines _when_ the `break` should stop the execution.
+Upon entering the break, the debugger enters a sub-loop, waiting for forms which can inspect the local variables of the form in the context of the `break`.

 The `in?` macro allows you to send forms to the `break` context within the debugger:
 ```clojure